 - · Media, Culture and Economy (20 credits)

 You will meet the teaching team and fellow students, along with representatives from student and academic bodies.
-You will also become familiar with the geography and structure of the College with tours of the library and facilities.
+You will become familiar with the College's facilities through introduction to the library and technical resources.

 You will then begin two introductory units of study, which together provide a framework for subsequent activities and help you to initiate the independent learning crucial to Masters level study.